oliyse1/todo-list/README.md

 ## Introduction

-This is a code repository for a todo-list application with drag-and-drop functionality for repositioning the task-items.
+This is a code repository for a todo-list application with the following functionalities:

+- add, edit and delete tasks from the list
+- mark tasks as complete by clicking on them
+- reposition tasks using drag-and-drop

 This app is built using JavaScript and using React, React DnD libraries.